-The 2nd International conference on Metal Detoxification in 2021 will take place in collaboration with THE INTERNATIONAL MEDICAL GEOLOGY ASSOCIATION and Dr. Stewart, as a member of MedGeo, will also be attending and is expected to make a presentation.
+The 2nd International conference on Metal Detoxification in was due to take place 2021 in collaboration with THE INTERNATIONAL MEDICAL GEOLOGY ASSOCIATION and Dr. Stewart, as a member of MedGeo, was to attend and was expected to make a presentation.
 This event was impacted by global events that year.

 About the conference.

 Tandvårdsskadeförbundet (a Swedish association for patients with ill health associated with dental materials) has together with Prof. Ulf Lindh of Uppsala university in Sweden recognised a need for an international gathering of experts in the fields of metal biology and geology to come together to present the developments of the research field and current projects.

 Together, they have taken the initiative for a conference themed metal detoxification.

 It is their hope that the conference will lead to fruitful future projects that will bring the field forward and the science closer to clinical practice.